tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 - [ ] 	- borrowed gfx are APA cited
 - [ ] 	- labeled gfxs

-^[Length]:
-Length: There is no minimum or maximum word count.
+^[Length] **Length**: There is no minimum or maximum word count.
 However, your instructions must have 25 or more steps.
-More information on the number of steps is provided below.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg3MzE4MTM3XX0=
+eyJoaXN0b3J5IjpbNjAxNzM1NjgxXX0=
 -->